TCL Electronics (OTCMKTS:TCLHF) Trading Down 6%

-TCL Electronics Holdings Limited (OTCMKTS:TCLHF) was down 6% during mid-day trading on Tuesday .
+TCL Electronics Holdings Limited (OTCMKTS:TCLHF) fell 6% during trading on Tuesday .
 The company traded as low as $0.48 and last traded at $0.48.
-Approximately 11,248 shares were traded during mid-day trading, an increase of 22% from the average daily volume of 9,236 shares.
+11,248 shares were traded during trading, an increase of 22% from the average session volume of 9,236 shares.
 The stock had previously closed at $0.51.

 About TCL Electronics (OTCMKTS:TCLHF)